AitorSantaeugenia/Trolls_fangs_and_goblins_TD/README.md

 - ~~Better bottom UI~~
 - ~~Restart button (lvl restart)~~
 - Cheat button explanation
+- ~~Change width+height map (minions+path) on selecting lvl~~

+- When pause the game if it is muted, keep muted after continue
+- If we are muted and restart the game, keep muted after it
+- If we are muted in endgame Menu and we restart, keep muted
+- Change IMG menu with new maps
+- Instruction menu
+- Custom game menu
 - how do you turn this on
 - MSG when introducing a cheatcode
-- Instruction menu
-- Custom game menu
+- Show DIV with opacity when win/lose (same as pause menu)
-- Change width+height map (minions+path) on selecting lvl
+- Create hell map path
+- Create HARD and HELL maps backgrounds

 ```
 If you have any suggesitons, plz don't be shy and tell me here on github |or| aitorsantaeugenia@gmail.com